CLOSE

 Two resource pages are now available for those researching their black Catholic roots and for learning more about Baltimore’s Black Catholic community.
 A third resource page, entitled “Primary Sources,” has just been added to allow genealogists and students of history to access original records from our collections in digitized format.
 The records featured have been selected for the information they contain regarding the individuals who have comprised the Catholic community in the Archdiocese of Baltimore over its history.

-Foreign Citizenship Document Requests
+Foreign or Dual Citizenship Document Requests

 A resource page has been created to assist individuals applying for foreign or dual citizenship.